sevdimali/Test-FastAPI/README.md

 Note that, you can create a virtual environment if you don't want to install requirements in your host machine

-For that run following commands
+For that run the following commands

 ```bash
 python -m venv {choose-name}